mcgnly/DeveloperDocumentation/Authorization/Reference.md

 Where:

    * `redirect_uri` (string): The URI of the page where the user is redirected upon successful login.
-The URI *must* include the protocol used e.g. 'http'
+The URI *must* include the protocol used e.g. 'http'. **The redirect URI is set when an application is registered on the relayr Platform.**
    * `response_type` (string): The type of response to be returned according to the type of authorization initiated.
 The two available values are `code` and `token`.
    * `client_id` (string): The clientId assigned to the app upon registration.
    * `scope` (string): A list of permissions the application is to be granted.
 List items should be separated by a space.
 The scope which is currently available for app developers is the _access-own-user-info_ scope.